Lodrus/starfinder-the-deep-black/docs/npcs/yellen.md

 ## Connection

-We had no direct interaction with Yellen until we [[confronted the administrators|session.2022.08.09]].
+We had no direct interaction with Yellen until we [confronted the administrators](../sessions/2022-08-09.md).
 Since then, Yellen appears to be a legitimate ally with common interests.

 ## Motivations and Fears